Petra Szeman Interview: hypnotic game environments

 Conversation with Petra Szeman conducted by Fetchish columnist Dasha Kushnerenko

-Petra Szeman is an incredible young artist producing video artworks and installations on the themes of digital avatars, game environments and ‘total worlds’.
+Petra Szeman produces video artworks and installations on the themes of digital avatars, game environments and ‘total worlds’.
 These animations commonly include a protagonist and a narrator whose interactions resemble the relations between a person and their inner voice.

 The viewer experiences the life of the protagonist as the artworks have an almost hypnotic effect with its Japanese aesthetics, life-like narratives and philosophical discourse.
 Although the hero is clearly based on Petra, anyone can recognise and associate themselves through this character-narrator simulation.
 I asked Petra about some of the common features and patterns in her works and hope that anyone could feel the magic of the world created by her.